Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Background

 It is clear that when $\mathrm{DDP}(f) = 0$, we achieve perfect demographic parity, although that is usually not a realistic goal.
 We can relax this requirement by using a threshold: given a threshold $\tau \geq 0$, we say that $f$ is $\tau\text{-}\mathrm{DDP}$ fair if $|\mathrm{DDP}(f)| \leq \tau$.
 However, this is still not enough to define a differentiable relaxation; we only have an empirical estimate $\widehat{\mathcal{P}}_{\mathcal{D}}$ of $\mathcal{P}_{\mathcal{D}}$ consisting of $n$ points.
 In that manner, the empirical estimate of DDP can be written as:

+Here $n_{-1}$ is the number of points with $a=-1$ and $n_{1}$ is the number of points with $a=1$.
+The total number of points then is $n = n_{-1} + n_{1}$.
 This expression is very close to what we can use as a constraint.
 However, the main problem with using this expression directly in a gradient-based optimization is the non-differentiability because of the indicator function.
 The differences between different relaxations then come from how the indicator function is relaxed in the expression above.